 “You don’t believe him?”

-“Probably.
-But it won’t hurt to be careful.
+“I do - but it won’t hurt to be careful.
 Besides, he may be ill – that’s a nasty bruise on his head, and it seems those two were none too gentle with him.”

 But Kittow was back in two minutes.
 “Ah… I’m sorry.
 But I do feel better for that.”